15 Wild & Wonderful Things to Do in the Faroe Islands (Don’t Miss #6!)

 Driving in the Faroe Islands

-The Faroe Islands have a well-maintained network of roadways making it a fairly easy place to drive.
-Especially for Americans like us since they drive on the right.
-Let’s just say it was certainly less stressful than our road trip around Ireland a few years ago!
+The Faroe Islands have a well-maintained network of roadways so it’s not terribly difficult to drive there.
+Let’s just say it was far less stressful than our road trip around Ireland a few years ago!

 Reaching some of the smaller villages like Saksun requires a good distance on mostly single-lane roads with two-way traffic.
-While that can be a bit nerve-wracking, there are lay-bys (widened sections on one side of the road to allow for passing) spaced frequently along single-lane roads.
+While that can be a bit nerve-wracking, there are lay-bys spaced frequently along single-lane roads.

 The best hotels in the Faroe Islands